noofny/pet-rego-challenge/README.md

 Now listening on: http://localhost:5000
 Application started.
 Press Ctrl+C to shut down.
 ```

-The site runs on localhost on port 5000
-I recommend using Postman to access the API.
-There are both environment and endpoint confis you can import included in this repo under the /config folder.

-## Hosting
+# Hosting

 When run locally, the solution is configured to self host using Kestral, the built in web server that ships with DotNetCore.

 todo - get the solution hosted on my AppHarbour account.

-## Future Improvements
+# Future Improvements

-### Caching
+## Caching

 Whilst I understand this to be one of the core constraints of REST architecture, I have omitted it in order to work within time constraints (plus it wasn't mentioned in the brief).
 I would implement this at the service layer in order to minimize the calls being made to the data source.

-### Authentication
+## Authentication

 The solution does not implement any authentication as per the brief.
 The simplest and most common way is basic auth, whereby a set of credentials or a key is sent in the headers and validated on the server prior to performing any operation.
 More complex implementations may involve an OAuth flow.
 One such flow works by the client sending an initial auth request containing set of creds or key which is validated by the server (and possibly with a 3rd party provider) which responds with a session token which may have some expiration time.
 Subsequent requests from the client contain this token which is used to maintain verification state.
 Finally there would be an operation whereby the client can request the token to be 'refreshed' or re-verified based on a set of creds or a key.

-### Testing
+## Testing

 Unit testing (mocking) of the actual API controllers has not been done due to time constraints.
 Whilst the controllers are lightweight and contain very little actual logic, they are where I enrich the responses with hypermedia, so this being a core feature of a REST API means it must have test coverage.
 With more time, I would like to add more varied test setups and test more negative scenarios, particularly around testing the services.

 **I honestly admit that the general test coverage in this project as it stands is very low and well below an acceptable 'production-ready' standard.**

 With more time, I would like to add integration testing code which would add testing data.
-This code might be Javascript so that it can easily be bundled with the Postman config or run with Node / Mocha etc.
+I would probably write these tests using Javascript, so they can easily be used in Postman tests or run standalone in Node / Mocha.

-An addition to this is, I would have liked to demonstrate an implementation of contract-based testing [using PACT](https://docs.pact.io/), primarily as a learning exercise but also as a reference point for possible future talks/projects or mentoring colleagues.
+I would also like to demonstrate an implementation of contract-based testing [using PACT](https://docs.pact.io/), primarily as a learning exercise but also as a reference point for possible future talks/projects or mentoring colleagues.

-### Logging
+## Logging

 Currently the API logs nothing.
 As I focused on items for the brief, with limited time I decided to omit this, at great pains.
 Given more time I would implement a simple NLog interface in the services at least, to provide basic transparency on what the apps is doing.
 Longer term I would extend this to log to a data store, possible another ELK instance.

-### Dashboards
+## Dashboards

 Given more time, I would like to build a basic dashboard in Kibana showing breakdown of customer order volumes, pet type breakdown and other interesting metrics.

-### API / Hypermedia
+## API / Hypermedia

+I decided to write my own code for the hypermedia responses.
+Whilst this achieves the desired goal, I feel that the code is far from elegant and adds code smell to the services.
+A more elegant solution would have

-Given more time I would implement 'recipes' or 'templates' in the responses, which would instruct a client the exact schema required for example to create new records.
-At present I have not done this, so a client would not know what is required to use these endpoints.
-The un-discoverable nature of this technically makes those endpoints un-RESTful, if that's a word.
+Given more time I would implement templates (or 'recipes') in the responses where complex requests are expected (such as creates / updates).
+These would instruct a client the exact request schema required for these actions.
+I feel that the lack of these templates on these endpoints technically leaves these being un-RESTful (if that's a word) because a client cannot discover how to use these endpoints.

-### Packaging
+## Packaging

 Given time I would like to containerize the solution by creating a Docker file which self hosts the application on top of a lightweight Linux image, making it easy to host anywhere.

-## Remaining Work to Meet The Brief
+# Remaining Work to Meet The Brief

 - Add endpoint to retrieve pets counts aggregated by pet type (for food ordering).

-## References & Inspiration
+# References & Inspiration

 - [GOTO 2014 • REST: I don't Think it Means What You Think it Does • Stefan Tilkov](https://www.youtube.com/watch?v=pspy1H6A3FM)
 - [The REST And Then Some](https://www.youtube.com/watch?v=QIv9YR1bMwY)